Overview

 Adding a comment to a page

-In the Notion UI, this new comment will be displayed on the page using your integration’s name and icon.
+In the Notion UI, this new comment will be displayed on the page using your connection’s name and icon.

 Inline comments